Hold to a Dream

-Hold to a Dream is the eighth album by the progressive bluegrass band New Grass Revival, released in 1987.
-The lead-off single "Unconditional Love" reached number 44 on the Billboard Hot Country Singles & Tracks chart.
+Hold to a Dream is an album by the progressive bluegrass band New Grass Revival, released in 1987.
+The lead single "Unconditional Love" reached number 44 on the Billboard Hot Country Singles & Tracks chart.
 In 1988, "Can't Stop Now" reached number 45.
+The band supported the album by playing shows with Nanci Griffith.
+Pat Flynn wrote three of the album's songs.
+"How About You" is a cover of the Jesse Winchester song.

-Hold to a Dream was remastered and reissued on CD, on February 20, 2001 on the Southern Music label.
+Hold to a Dream was remastered and reissued in 2001 on the Southern Music label.

+Critical reception

+The Philadelphia Inquirer wrote that "the bluegrass flavor comes through in the understated songwriting, and the vocals are attractive, if rather pallid."
+USA Today noted that "these four world-class musicians remain technically dazzling even though they've turned to more catchy material with lots of hooks."